laser/go-merkle-tree/README.md

 # go-merkle-tree

-> A Merkle Tree, implemented in Golang
+> A Bitcoin Merkle Tree, implemented in Go

 Many people have written many things about Merkle Trees.
 For a good overview (uses, characteristics, etc.), read Marc Clifton's [_Understanding Merkle Trees - Why use them, who uses them, and how to use them_][1].

 ## Warning

-*Warning: This is alpha software.*
+*This is alpha software.*

 ## Usage